Joint Statement of the U.S.-Georgia Economic, Trade, and Energy Working Group

 May 6, 2015: The Economic Working Group reaffirmed the strong bilateral relationship between the United States and Georgia.
 The United States congratulated Georgia for its significant progress in implementing reforms required by the Association Agreement with the European Union, noting this demonstrated Georgia's continued achievements in realizing its Euro-Atlantic integration goals.
 The United States also expressed continued readiness to assist Georgia as it implements the Association Agreement and its Deep and Comprehensive Free Trade Area.
 Full Text»

-Meetings of the U.S.-Georgia Strategic Partnership Commission’s Working Groups
+Joint Statement of the U.S.-Georgia Strategic Partnership Commission

-U.S.-Georgia Strategic Partnership Commission Working Group on Democracy and Good Governance
+Joint Statement of the U.S.-Georgia Strategic Partnership Commission Working Group on Democracy and Governance

 A Brief History of the U.S.-Georgia Strategic Partnership Commission:

 The strength of U.S.-Georgia relations is affirmed in the U.S.-Georgia Charter on Strategic Partnership, signed by then-U.S. Secretary of State Condoleezza Rice and Minister of Foreign Affairs of Georgia Grigol Vashadze in Washington, DC, on January 9, 2009.
 The first meeting of the Strategic Partnership Commission, held on June 22, 2009, launched four bilateral working groups on priority areas identified in the Charter: democracy, defense and security, economic, trade and energy issues, and people-to-people and cultural exchanges.

 Senior-level American and Georgian policy-makers lead yearly meetings of each working group to review commitments, update activities, and establish future objectives.
 Since the signing of the Charter, the United States and Georgia have strengthened their mutual cooperation based on U.S. support for Georgia’s territorial integrity and sovereignty, and its commitment to further democratic reform.